Check in with Michigan Technological University's admissions department to confirm any application fees and information.

 |2.00 and 2.49||0%|

-Michigan Tech has a test optional admissions policy.
+Michigan Tech is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 81% of Michigan Tech's first-year students submitted their SAT scores with their application.
 38% of admitted applicants sent ACT scores.